kitty7756/CPSC312-KingdomOfZed/README.md

 ## Our implementation:
-works with any nxn grid,
+- works with any nxn grid.

-allows incomplete information.
+- allows incomplete information.
 For this option, merchants may withold information from you.
 If they do, their clue is represented as a 0 (zero).

-displays the output as a grid (not a list).
+- displays the output as a grid (not a list).

-implements one or more solving strategies.
+- implements one or more solving strategies.

 ## Examples: